-The most frequently utilized foster care placements are foster family homes (Levels I, II, and III) licensed by the Department of Human Service (DHS) Office of Licensing (OL).
-A Level IV placement is a proctor family foster home that is privately licensed through a child-placing agency.
+The most frequently utilized foster care placements are foster family homes (Levels I, II, and III) licensed by the Department of Health and Human Service (DHHS) Division of Licensing and Background Checks (DLBC) Office of Licensing (OL).
+A Level IV placement is a proctor family foster home that is privately certified through a licensed child-placing agency.
 The proctor agency generally has access to highly skilled caregivers as well as a variety of wraparound services needed for the higher, intensive needs of the child.
 Children with severe emotional or behavioral difficulties in need of more intensive supervision and treatment may be placed in residential treatment programs through contracts with licensed providers.